riandree/andre-rieck/Readme.md

 the CloudFront distribution.

-Since this repository contains personal information (like a picture of myself) the content of this repo is not meant to be used (other than viewing it) by some else other than the createor of this repository.
+Since this repository contains personal information (like a picture of myself) the content of this repo is not meant to be used (other than viewing it) by some else other than the creator of this repository.
 **For this reason there was no license chosen for this repo**.